josielborges/ga-resources-allocation/.amazonq/rules/development_guide.md

 ### Testing Algorithms
 1. Use `/api/executar-algoritmo` for GA
 2. Use `/api/executar-aco` for ACO
+3. Use `/api/executar-cp` for CP
-3. Use `/api/comparar-algoritmos` for comparison
+4. Use `/api/comparar-algoritmos` for comparison
-4. Check fitness_history for convergence
+5. Check fitness_history for convergence
-5. Validate no constraint violations in results
+6. Validate no constraint violations in results

 ### Common Pitfalls
 - Don't modify task order without considering predecessors